YEETEDWIN/YEETEDWIN/README.md

 *The [Website](https://yeetedwin.is-a.dev)*

+*Hey have you forked a pineapple before?
+I have thought!*

 ---

 Hi my name is YeeTEDWIN *(also known as Y^^TED, can't say my **real name**)*.
 I am very young as a coder as I am only 12 ***(almost 13!)***.
 I like coding very much and my hobbies are the following: